onsigntv/apps/docs/JSBRIDGE.md

   console.log('App is visible?', signage.isVisible());
 ```

 > OnSign TV players usually preload all campaign assets, including apps, a few seconds before starting the playback.
 As soon as the campaign starts the apps are already loaded, creating a better visual experience.
-More info at [Life cycle](#lifecycle)

 ### <a name="getCurrentPosition"></a>`signage.getCurrentPosition()`

-> **Requires: Android Player 5.3.5**

 Returns a stringified JSON object containing the player location data.
-> Usually, it's better to use the native [HTML5 Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation).
-However, under rare conditions, the native API may not return any data (e.g., when using an external GPS on Android.).
+Might contain stale data if the app has not been reloaded in a while.

+When possible use `signage.getGeoLocation()` to get the current location.

 Position Model: